Part 4: Student Code of Conduct Procedures

 - Parental/Guardian Notification

-- All appeals shall be submitted through the appeal form.
+2. All appeals shall be submitted through the Appeal Submission Form.
 The appeal form must state the reasons for the appeal and provide information as to the basis of the appeal.
 Basis for appeal include:

 H. Support Services